FabriJuncal/Bootstrap-template/README.md

     npm install -D gulp gulp-cli gulp-sass browser-sync
 ```

-As we can see after "install" add "- D" this is so that we do not install these tools as dependencies,
+As we can see after <b>"install"</b> add <b>"- D"</b> this is so that we do not install these tools as dependencies,
 since our project will not depend on these, because they will only help us in the development.
-The file "package.json" will be updated and would look like this:
+The file "[package.json](https://github.com/FabriJuncal/Bootstrap-template/blob/master/package.json)" will be updated and would look like this:

 ```json
     {